Play is the language of children.

 Trees develop a hard, dense spine-like wood that gives the tree a solid foundation around which to grow; this core is referred to as ‘heartwood’.
 The heartwood not only gives trees strength and longevity, but also the flexibility to be moulded by the elements.
 My hope is to help build strong and resilient children that are flexible enough to face life’s battles.

-I have been teaching children to ride for over 10 years and I was finding more and more of my students that were coming had some special needs and were attracted to my style of teaching.
+Kim is the owner of Heartwood Health and has been running Heartwood Horses for over 10 years giving lessons to children in a very kind and gentle way for the horses and the children, therefore I have been working with children with special needs for many years.
 I thoroughly enjoy working with these kids and loved seeing the wonderful affects and horses and even the dogs would have on these children.

 This led me on the path the studying Play Therapy which I will complete at the end of 2021.
 This will give me so much more ability to work with children that need that extra special care and skills.